 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

 16. Monitoring arrangements

-This policy will be reviewed annually by Kerri Male, headteacher.
-At every review, it will be approved by the safeguarding proprietor, Tim Shenton.
+This policy will be reviewed at least annually by Kerri Male, headteacher.
+At every review, it will be approved by the safeguarding proprietor, Tim Shenton at a minuted meeting.